-- the clearly expressed claim of the claimant (the subject of the action);
+- the clearly expressed claim of the plaintiff (object of action);

-- the factual circumstances which constitute the basis for the action (the basis for the action);
+- the factual circumstances which constitute the basis of the action (cause of action);

-- the evidence in support of the circumstances constituting the basis for the action, and a specific reference to which facts the claimant intends to prove with which piece of evidence;
+- evidence in proof of the circumstances which constitute the cause of the action, and a specific reference to the facts which the plaintiff wants to prove with each piece of evidence;

-- whether the claimant agrees to a written procedure or wishes the case to be heard in court;
+- whether the plaintiff agrees to the case being reviewed in written proceedings or wants the case to be heard at a court session;

-- the value of the action, unless the action is for payment of a specific sum of money.
+- the value of the action unless the action seeks to obtain the payment of a specific sum of money;

-If the claimant wishes the action to be heard in a documentary procedure, the claimant must indicate this in the action.
+If the plaintiff wishes the action to be reviewed in a documentary proceeding, the plaintiff must so indicate in the action.

-In addition to the details listed above, a statement of claim in a divorce case must also indicate the names and dates of birth of any common dependent children of the spouses, who looks after and raises the children, who the children live with, and the proposed arrangements concerning parental rights and bringing up the children after the divorce.
+In addition to the information specified above, applications in a divorce case must also indicate the names and dates of birth of the joint minor children of the spouses, the person who maintains and raises the children and the person with whom the children reside, as well as a proposal concerning the parental rights and the upbringing of the children after the divorce.

-If the claimant or defendant is a legal entity entered in a public register, a copy of the registry card, an extract from the register or the registration certificate is to be included with the action, unless the court is able to check this information in the register itself.
-As regards other legal entities, other evidence concerning the existence and legal capacity of the entity should be provided.
+If a plaintiff or defendant is a legal person entered in a public register, a transcript of the registry card, excerpt from the register or registration certificate is annexed to the action, unless the court is able to check such data from the register independently.
+In the case of other legal persons, other evidence on the existence and legal capacity of them must be provided.

 10 Will I have to pay court charges?
 If so, when?
 Will I have to pay a lawyer right from the introduction of my application?